 Methodology

 The methodology consists of the set of systematic procedures adopted to achieve the proposed objectives and ensure the scientific validity of the study.
-This article adopts a qualitative and exploratory approach, based on documentary analysis and a literature review, aiming to understand how the phenomenon of deglobalization influences the internationalization strategies of multinational companies.Type and approach of research
+This article adopts a qualitative and exploratory approach, based on documentary analysis and a literature review, aiming to understand how the phenomenon of deglobalization influences the internationalization strategies of multinational companies.

+To ensure methodological rigor and transparency, the literature review followed a structured and systematic process.
+Initially, a comprehensive search was conducted in major academic databases, including Scopus, Web of Science, ScienceDirect, Emerald Insight, and Google Scholar.
+The search employed combinations of keywords such as “deglobalization,” “internationalization strategy,” “multinational enterprises,” and “global value chains.”

+The initial search identified approximately 186 publications.
+After the removal of duplicate records and the preliminary screening of titles and abstracts, 94 articles were retained for further evaluation.
+A second screening phase was conducted through full-text reading, applying inclusion criteria such as relevance to the research objective, publication in peer-reviewed journals, theoretical or empirical contribution to international business research, and publication between 2015 and 2024.

+Studies were excluded if they presented purely macroeconomic perspectives without organizational implications, lacked methodological clarity, or did not explicitly address multinational firms’ strategic responses to deglobalization.
+Following this process, a final sample of 52 academic articles and institutional reports was selected for in-depth content analysis.

+The selected material was systematically analyzed using thematic content analysis, allowing the identification of recurring patterns related to supply chain restructuring, regionalization strategies, geopolitical risk management, and technological adaptation.
+This structured approach enhances the replicability and analytical robustness of the study.

+Type and approach of research

 The research is qualitative in nature, as it seeks to interpret and understand complex social phenomena from specific contexts and multiple perspectives (Creswell & Creswell, 2018).
 This type of approach is appropriate when the objective is not to quantify data, but to analyze meanings, trends, and conceptual relationships .
 Furthermore, the research is exploratory and descriptive, as it seeks to deepen knowledge on a contemporary, changing topic: deglobalization and its strategic repercussions on the international behavior of companies (Gil, 2019).